 If you'd rather go with a template type website, check out Squarespace, Wix and Weebly.

-Child Theme – I use Cook'd Pro by Feast
+Child Theme - I use Foodie Pro (with the Feast Plugin) by Feast.

 Recipe Plugin: WP Recipe Maker - I use the premium version